canonical/ubuntu-mir/README.md

       - In case of a single context/reasoning, but multiple packages to promote please make a Launchpad bug for each package.
 One central package may be chosen to maintain the shared context of related packages.
 Other packages must be tracked by and link to the central package.
 See the [central Pacemaker MIR](https://bugs.launchpad.net/ubuntu/+source/pcs/+bug/1953341) as an example.
    1. MIR-Team: Review and add a comment to the bug that contains the review

+There is a special aspect for re-reviews.
+Those will not need to re-check everything (they could, but they do not have to) while other things only are important on a re-check.
+For that there is a section *[Re-Review]* which has entries only needed for that.
+Furthermore any `TODO:` entry that shall be re-checked ona re-review has a `*` added before the colon.
+So it would appear as `TODO*:` or `TODO-A*:` respectively.
+That allows for easy filtering while not having redundant rules.

 ## Main Inclusion requirements

 Use this template for the MIR bug report that you will file.